 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such sophora roots are thought to target the Bladder, the Stomach, the Heart, the Large intestine and the Liver.
+As such Ku Shen is thought to target the Bladder, the Heart, the Large intestine, the Liver and the Stomach.
 In TCM the impure water collected by the Kidneys that cannot be used by the body is sent to the Bladder for storage and excretion as urine.
 In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.

 Sophora has anti-inflammatory and antioxidant properties.1